-1.2.2 Includes a statement of materiality confirming the MSG's decisions on the companies and government entities that are required to report, including:

-- The companies, including SOEs that make material payments to the state and will be required to report in accordance with Requirement 4.1(c). - The government entities, including any SOEs and sub-national government entities that receive material payments and will be required to report in accordance with Requirement 4.1(c-d), 4.5 and 4.6. - Any barriers to full government disclosure of total revenues received from each of the benefit streams agreed in the scope of the EITI report, including revenues that fall below agreed materiality thresholds (Requirement 4.1(d)). - 1.2.3 Based on the examination of the audit and assurance procedures in companies and government entities participating in the EITI reporting process, confirms what information participating companies and government entities are required to provide to the Independent Administrator in order to assure the credibility of the data in accordance with Requirement 4.9.
+- 1.2.2 Includes a statement of materiality confirming the MSG's decisions on the companies and government entities that are required to report, including: - The companies, including SOEs that make material payments to the state and will be required to report in accordance with Requirement 4.1(c). - The government entities, including any SOEs and sub-national government entities that receive material payments and will be required to report in accordance with Requirement 4.1(c-d), 4.5 and 4.6. - Any barriers to full government disclosure of total revenues received from each of the benefit streams agreed in the scope of the EITI report, including revenues that fall below agreed materiality thresholds (Requirement 4.1(d)). - 1.2.3 Includes a definition of the term 'project' and an overview of the revenue streams to be reported by project, confirming the MSG's decision that the financial data should be disaggregated by project where levied by project. - 1.2.4 Based on the examination of the audit and assurance procedures in companies and government entities participating in the EITI reporting process, confirms what information participating companies and government entities are required to provide to the Independent Administrator in order to assure the credibility of the data in accordance with Requirement 4.9.

-The Independent Administrator should exercise judgement and apply appropriate international professional standards2 in developing a procedure that provide a sufficient basis for a comprehensive and reliable EITI Report.
+The Independent Administrator should exercise judgement and apply appropriate international professional standards3 in developing a procedure that provide a sufficient basis for a comprehensive and reliable EITI Report.
 The Independent Administrator should employ his /her professional judgement to determine the extent to which reliance can be placed on the existing controls and audit frameworks of the companies and governments.
+Where deemed necessary by the Independent Administrator and the multi-stakeholder group, assurances may include: